jostmey/NakedAttention/README.md

-# NOTICE OF BUG:
-I am receiving excellent feedback and there may be a conceptual error in this repository.
-The issue is still being addressed.

 ##  Revealing example of a self-attention model, the building block of a transformer model

 Have you heard of transformer models and attempted to study their code but struggled to locate the essential components that make them tick?
 Look no further, you've arrived at the right place!